ʻAbdu'l-Bahá's journeys to the West: Trip to Egypt

 ʻAbdu'l-Bahá left Haifa for Port Said, Egypt on 29 August 1910.
 Earlier on that day he had accompanied two pilgrims to the Shrine of the Báb, and then he headed down to the port in the city where at around 4pm he set sail on the steamer "Kosseur London" and then telegrammed the Baháʼís in Haifa that he was in Egypt. ʻAbdu'l-Bahá stayed in the city for around one month where Baháʼís from Cairo came to visit him.

 On 1 October, ʻAbdu'l-Bahá again set sail; his intention was to go to Europe, but because of his poor health, he instead landed in Alexandria where he stayed for nearly eight months.
 While in Egypt there was increasingly positive coverage of him and the Baháʼís from various Egyptian news outlets.
 While in Alexandria he met with a larger number of people.
 In November he met with Briton Wellesley Tudor Pole who later became a Baháʼí.
 He also was visited by Russian/Polish Isabella Grinevskaya who also became a Baháʼí.
-In late April Louis Gregory, an Africa-American who had gone on Baháʼí pilgrimage, met with ʻAbdu'l-Bahá while he was in the suburb of Ramleh.
+In late April Louis Gregory, an African-American who had gone on Baháʼí pilgrimage, met with ʻAbdu'l-Bahá while he was in the suburb of Ramleh.
 Later in May ʻAbdu'l-Bahá moved to Cairo and got more favourable press coverage, including from Al-Ahram.
 During his time there he met the Mufti of Egypt, with Abbas II of Egypt, the Khedive of Egypt.

 Finally on 11 August 1911 ʻAbdu'l-Bahá left Egypt towards Europe.
-He boarded the SS Corsican, an Allan Line Royal Mail Steamer towards the port of Marseilles, France accompanied by secretary Mírzá Mahmúd, and personal assistant Khusraw.
+He boarded the SS Corsican, an Allan Line Royal Mail Steamer towards the port of Marseille, France accompanied by secretary Mírzá Mahmúd, and personal assistant Khusraw.
 Memoirs that cover the periods in Egypt include Yazdi (1987).